 - Off campus: You must log in to access the database.
 You can create a personal account either with your Umu ID or with the help of a username and password.

-- Support: We at the Research Support Office offer short seminars on Research Professional for interested departments or research groups.
-In addition to this, there are online courses and information on the database home page.
+- Support: There are online courses and information on the database home page.
 Research Professional also organizes free webinars that can be tailored for a specific group.

 EU search tools

 The Funding & Tenders Portal is a database, where most calls from the EU are gathered.
 In addition to applying for research funding and reading descriptions of individual calls, you can download information and templates before applying.